stilinsk/AI-Etl_data-pipelne/README.md

 PG_DATABASE=postgres
 ````
 ```
+# Import necessary libraries for environment variables, web app, database, AI, and utilities

-from dotenv import load_dotenv  # Imports a module to load environment variables from a .env file load_dotenv()  # Loads the environment variables from the .env file into the script
+from dotenv import load_dotenv  # Loads environment variables from a .env file load_dotenv()  # Loads the .env file into the script's environment

-import streamlit as st  # Imports Streamlit, a framework to create interactive web apps import os  # Imports the os module to handle environment variables and file operations import psycopg2  # Imports psycopg2, a PostgreSQL database adapter for Python from openai import OpenAI  # Imports the OpenAI library to interact with OpenAI's API import traceback  # Imports traceback to handle and display error details from typing import List, Dict, Tuple, Optional  # Imports type hints for better code readability and type checking from datetime import datetime  # Imports datetime to work with dates and times import json  # Imports json to handle JSON data formatting and parsing
+import streamlit as st  # Streamlit for creating interactive web apps import os  # For accessing environment variables import psycopg2  # For connecting to and querying PostgreSQL databases from openai import OpenAI  # For interacting with OpenAI's API import traceback  # For handling and displaying error stack traces from typing import List, Dict, Tuple, Optional  # Type hints for better code clarity from datetime import datetime  # For handling timestamps import json  # For parsing and formatting JSON data

-# Initializes session state variables to store data across reruns if they don't exist
+# Initialize Streamlit session state to persist data across reruns
 if 'query_history' not in st.session_state:
-    st.session_state.query_history = []  # Stores a list of past queries and their details
+    st.session_state.query_history = []  # List to store past queries and their details
 if 'current_query' not in st.session_state:
-    st.session_state.current_query = None  # Tracks the currently selected query from history if 'follow_up_active' not in st.session_state:
+    st.session_state.current_query = None  # Index of the currently selected query if 'follow_up_active' not in st.session_state:
-    st.session_state.follow_up_active = False  # Flags whether a follow-up question is being processed if 'follow_up_question' not in st.session_state:
+    st.session_state.follow_up_active = False  # Flag for follow-up question processing
+if 'follow_up_question' not in st.session_state:
-    st.session_state.follow_up_question = ""  # Stores the follow-up question text
+    st.session_state.follow_up_question = ""  # Text of the follow-up question

-client = OpenAI(api_key=os.getenv("OPENAI_API_KEY"))  # Creates an OpenAI client using the API key from environment variables
+# Initialize OpenAI client with API key from environment variables
+client = OpenAI(api_key=os.getenv("OPENAI_API_KEY"))

-# Defines the database schema knowledge for the weather_data table
+# Define the database schema for the weather_data table
 SCHEMA_KNOWLEDGE = {
     "weather_data": {
         "columns": {